bl-dpt/chutney-hadoopwrapper/README.md

 Issues
 ======
-This code has only been tested on a pseudo distributed Hadoop in a Debian VM.
 An ActiveMQ queue is set up for each input file and not deleted at the end of the run, leaving an empty queue on the server.
 This needs to be fixed.